Scrivly vs. Harvey

 |---|---|---|

-| Hardware option | Dedicated on-premise appliance | Not available |
+| Adaptive intelligence | Learns firm preferences over time | Not available |

-| AI architecture | Proprietary dual-model inference | Built on third-party models |
+| AI architecture | Proprietary dual-model verification | Built on third-party models |

-| Third-party dependency | None for core inference | OpenAI partnership |
+| Third-party dependency | None for core intelligence | OpenAI partnership |

 | Target market | All firm sizes, no minimums | Enterprise and Am Law focus |